Kianjputnam/DS-4402-M1/README.md

 - textblob_analysis.ipynb was performed and compiled to rookie_data_textblob.csv

-- Sentiment_Analysis_Correlations.ipynb was performed on rookie_data_textblob.csv and displays our findings
+- Sentiment_Analysis_Correlations.ipynb was performed on rookie_data_textblob.csv and displays our findings.
+This also contains most of the figures shown in our presentation